Click play on the video below to watch a short introductory video with Jess Thompson, Head of Psychology

 We offer three different treatment options through our psychology department.

-The 90 Day Programme: This is the clinic’s groundbreaking psychology based training course for M.E. – please click here for full details.
+The 90 Day Programme: This is the clinic’s groundbreaking psychology based training course for fatigue healing. – please click here for full details.

 Individual Psychology Programme: (previously known The “Telephone Treatment Programme”) lasts around three months (although there is flexibility for patients to adjust this as appropriate), and serves as the best possible kickstart to treatment on the psychology side for patients unable to attend the clinic or a 90 Day Programme.
 Please click here for full details.

-Ad-hoc sessions: These take place at the clinic at our North London Training Centre.
+Ad-hoc sessions: These take place online.
 Initial sessions are usually 1 ½ – 2 hours, and follow ups an hour.
 Please click here for full details.

 Psychology Frequently Asked Questions: We have answered a number of the most frequently asked questions about the Psychology department.
 Click here for full details.